gamiphy/android-sdk/README.md

 GamiBot.getInstance().markTaskDone(actionName)
 ```
 note: you can use this methode with bot only, bot should be on when you use it.

-and if you need to send the custom event action in general -ignoring bot status - with data object, you need to create new class according data object -class fields names should have same data fields names-.
+If you need to send the custom event action in general -ignoring bot status - with data object, you need to create new class according data object -class fields names should have same data fields names-.
 note: data object is optinoal and depends on your case.
 ```kotlin
 GamiBot.getInstance().markTaskDoneSdk("purchaseCourseEvent",email)